fsprojects/Paket/docs/content/bootstrapper.md

   `ForceNuget`: Same as `--force-nuget` option.
 Downloads paket.exe from nuget.org instead of github.com, but does *not* use github.com as a fallback.

   `PaketVersion`: Same as `version` option.
 Downloads the given version of paket.exe from github.com.

+  `Prerelease`: Same as `prerelease` option.
+Ignored if a version number is specified in `PaketVersion` or via another way.

 ## Environment Variables